Tedda Courtney: Coaching career

 Courtney was captain-coach of the Western Suburbs team in 1923.
 He retired as a player at the end of 1924 and returned to the district of his football beginnings – North Sydney.
 He coached the lower grades for some years and coached North Sydney's first grade side in 1930.

 Courtney's coaching services were obtained by the newly formed Canterbury-Bankstown DRLFC for their first season in 1935.

 Accolades

 In September 2004 Courtney was named at prop in the Western Suburbs Magpies team of the century.

 Ted Courtney was a Life Member of the New South Wales Rugby League.

 In February 2008, Courtney was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.
+Courtney was assigned inductee number 2 in the NRL Hall of Fame.